 Discount Brokers

 A discount broker offers low-cost transactions, online account administration, research tools, and instructional materials, as the name implies.
-For investors that manage their own investment portfolios, it is quite advantageous.
+For investors who manage their own investment portfolios, it is quite advantageous.

-A discount broker is a type of brokerage house that offers online trading services at a lesser price than traditional full-service brokers.
-Customers of low-cost brokers frequently have access to a basic, no-frills trading interface and constrained research and advising services.
-They are able to provide full-service brokers with cheaper brokerage fees and commissions as a consequence.
+A discount broker is a type of brokerage that offers online trading services at lower prices than traditional full-service brokers.
+Customers of low-cost brokers often have access to a basic, no-frills trading interface and limited research and advisory services.
+They can provide full-service brokers with lower brokerage fees and commissions.

 Top 10 Full-Service Stockbrokers in India